Subscribe to our Gay Travel Newsletter here

 The Scene

-The national population barely scrapes 400,000.
-Paired with its tiny remote setting, the queer scene is small.
-Gay bars do exist in Valletta and other touristy destinations.
-Malta Pride in September is actually one of the best late-summer Pride in Europe.
+The population of this island nation barely scrapes half a million people.
+Suffice to say the LGBTQ+ scene is small but gay bars do exist in Valletta and other touristy destinations.
+And Malta Pride in September is actually one of the best late-summer Pride events in Europe.

-It’s easy to add a stopover to Malta on any of our European gay adventures.
+Why not add a Maltese a stopover to one of our European adventures?

 4. Greece